Forensic Archaeological Scene Recovery

 Once a search has located remains or a high-probability burial area, the scene moves to the documentation and excavation phase.
 The foundation of this phase is the establishment of a site datum, a fixed reference point with a known coordinate in a surveying system (GPS coordinates in WGS84, or a local grid tied to an Ordnance Survey or Survey of India benchmark).
 All subsequent spatial records are measured relative to this datum.

 The site grid is established by laying out parallel string or tape lines at fixed intervals (typically 1 metre for a single burial; 2-5 metres for a larger scene or mass grave).
+The laboratory analysis that follows recovered material is covered in the pseudopathology vs pathology vs taphonomy topic, which explains how Behrensmeyer weathering stages and the Buikstra-Ubelaker inventory are applied to the recovered assemblage.
 Grid intersections are numbered in a consistent alphanumeric system (rows A, B, C; columns 1, 2, 3, etc.), creating named units.
 Each element or find recovered from a unit is assigned that unit designation plus its vertical level within the unit (typically expressed as depth in centimetres below the datum, or as a spade level).

 Total-station surveying (a combination theodolite and electronic distance measurement instrument) allows three-dimensional coordinates to be recorded for each significant find, bone element, or feature boundary within the scene.
 The instrument is set up at the site datum and calibrated; a reflecting prism on a rod is placed at the item to be recorded, and the total station measures the angles and distance to calculate and record the three-dimensional coordinate automatically.
 Total-station records are typically exported to a CAD or GIS system to produce a scaled plan of the scene with each item plotted in its precise spatial position.